M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Pre-Approval/index.md

 ```

 Provided this key is installed into the client machine before they initially connect to the vault, the acceptance dialog will not be shown and the application will be installed and enabled silently.

+## Generating registry keys automatically

+A sample application that uses the M-Files COM API to generate `.reg` files containing the required registry keys [can be downloaded from our GitHub Samples and Libraries page](https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/GenerateApplicationPreApprovalKey.App).
+Information on how to download the sample and compile it can be found on the [GitHub repository readme page](https://github.com/M-Files/MFilesSamplesAndLibraries/#readme).